danmunn/redmine_dmsf/README.md

             rake redmine:dmsf_alert_approvals RAILS_ENV="production"

 ### Fulltext search (optional)
-If you want to use fulltext search features, you must setup file content indexing.
+If you want to use full-text search features, you must setup file content indexing.

 It is necessary to index DMSF files with omega before searching attempts to receive some output: